pauld0051/pros_and_cons/README.md

   - be between 5 and 15 characters in length
   - have a validated password that is input twice for verification and be a minimum of 8 characters

+Users can access the [terms and conditions](http://pros-and-cons-1.herokuapp.com/policies/terms) and subsequently the [privacy](http://pros-and-cons-1.herokuapp.com/policies/privacy) statements from the registration page.

 #### User Session

 - Existing users can log into their account using their chosen username and password